 A couple moving from a bungalow to a modern abode in Northwest DC brought their traditional furnishings with them—along with some trepidation about how to navigate their new environment.
-“They told me they were almost intimidated by how modern and open their new house was,” recounts interior designer Kate Ballou, who guided their transition from cottage to contemporary.
+“They told me they were almost intimidated by how modern and open their new house was,” recounts interior designer Kate Ballou, who guided their transition from cottage style interiors to contemporary.
 “It wasn’t something they were familiar with.
 They loved the style but wanted it to still feel cozy.”

 Saltbox Architecture | Construction came on board to renovate the double-height main floor of the 1979 house.
 The kitchen was redesigned and the wall separating it from the family room removed.
 The family-room ceiling was lowered to make space feel more intimate.
 Meanwhile, Ballou helped her clients select modern furnishings with an emphasis on natural materials like stone and wood.